gaelrivera123/Linux-Basics/README.md

 - Applications
   - Programs that perform specific tasks within Linux
-  - Nano is a text-editor program, which most Linux users will utilize on a day-to-day basis.
+  - Nano is a text-editor program, which most Linux users will utilize daily.

 - Shell
   - Command-line interpreter